w3c/did-wg/index.md

 To see if you have interoperability at a high level (also known as an integration test), you can take a Verifiable Credential and give it to two different Verifier implementations.
-If both implementations verify successfully, and use different code bases, you can be fairly certain that practical interoperability exists in the ecosystem.
+If both implementations verify the digital signatures successfully, and use different code bases, you can be fairly certain that practical interoperability exists in the ecosystem.
 Why is this?

 If you look at this from the perspective of a Verifier, the only thing it cares about is that it has a DID, it feeds it to a DID Resolver, and it gets back a